cocos2d/cocos2d-x-3rd-party-libs-src/README.md

 3. Pass `--arch=64` to build the libraries with arm64 support.

+Note:
+If you build `webp` with arm64, you will get `cpu-features.h` header file not found error.
+This is a known issue of Android NDK r10c.
+You could simply create a empty header file named `cpu-features.h` under `{ANDROID_NDK}/platforms/android-21/arch-arm64/usr/include`.

 ## How to build a DEBUG and RELEASE version
 You can add flag "--mode=[debug | release]" for building DEBUG and RELEASE version.